Quickstart

 Privacy - Microphone Usage DescriptionAccessing to microphone to record voice for video

-If you use an SDK version lower than 10.0.7, or if your app's min deployment target version is lower than iOS 13.0, add the permission below additionally.
+If your SDK version is below 10.0.7, or if the minimum deployment target version of your app is less than iOS 13.0, you will need to add the following permission additionally.

 KeyValue